mindc0re1/qa-daxtra-capture-test/README.md

 Welcome to my automation testing project!
 This repository contains scripts built with **Selenium**, **Selenide**, **Java**, **Gradle**, and **JUnit** to test website functionality, like field validation and info checks.

 ## Overview
-- **Purpose**: Automate web CAPTCHA check when the user enter some values in the fields and press the button, the CAPTCHA should pop out and test should be failed.
+- **Purpose**: Automate web CAPTCHA check when the user enter some values in the fields and press the button, the CAPTCHA should pop out and test should be a pass.
 - **Tools**:
   - Selenium & Selenide for browser automation.
   - Java as the programming language.